realworldocaml/book/en/04-lists-options-and-patterns.md

 # third ["A"; "B"];;
 - : string option = None
 ```

+The pattern `_ :: _ :: x :: _` is not exhaustive, because it doesn't match lists
+with fewer than three elements, so we have included a second "wildcard" pattern,
+a single underscore `_`, that matches anything else.
+We're using the `option`
+type for the return value, where `Some x` means that the third element of
+the list was `x`, and `None` means that the list had fewer than three elements.
+We'll discuss options more in the next section.

 Patterns are matched in left-to-right order (or top-to-bottom, in this case), so
 the result is determined by the first pattern to match.
 If we had listed the